Iftee97/rock_paper_scissors_python/README.txt

-this repo contains 4 different versions of rock_paper_scissors game coded in python, the last version, v4_improved.py is by far the best of the bunch and has been improved upon v1 and through.
+this repo contains 5 different versions of rock_paper_scissors game coded in python, the last version, v5.py is by far the best of the bunch